Operator-Valued Matrices with Free or Exchangeable Entries: Operator-valued Wigner matrices

 We are interested in the case of $Nd \times Nd$ self-adjoint block matrices with circulant structure in which the blocks are, up to symmetry, independent and identically distributed $N \times N$ Wigner matrices.
 For this, let $(a_{ij})_{i,j \geq1}$ be a family of independent and identically distributed random variables such that $\E(a_{ij}^2)=0$, $\E(|a_{ij}|^2)=1$ and $\E(|a_{ij}|^4)< \infty$.
 Recall the mapping in \eqref{def:map_Wigner} and let $A$ be the $N \times N$ Wigner matrix given by $A=W((a_{ij})_{1\leq j \leq i \leq N})$.
 Let $A^{(1)}, \ldots, A^{(\lfloor \frac{d}{2}\rfloor +1)}$ be independent copies of the Wigner matrix $A$ and then set $A^{(i)}=A^{(d-i+2)}$ for $i= \lfloor \frac{d}{2}\rfloor +1, \ldots , d$.
 Denote by $X_N$ the $Nd \times Nd $ self-adjoint block circulant matrix given by $X_N := C_d( A^{(1)}, \ldots, A^{(d)})$.

 It has been shown in \cite{Oraby2007} that the limiting spectral distribution of $X_N$ is a weighted sum of two semicircular distributions, i.e. has an $SS$-law as named by Girko in \cite{Girko2000}.
-We provide now a quantitative version of this result: \begin{theorem} For fixed $d \geq 1$, there exists $K>0$ such that for any $z$ with $Im(z)>K$ we have
+We provide now a quantitative version of this result: \begin{theorem} For fixed $d \geq 1$, there exists $C>0$ which depends on the distribution of $a_{11}$ such that for any $z \in \mathbb{C}^+ $,